Let Your Health Shine with Vitamin D: the "Sunshine Vitamin"!

-Here in the United States, almost all our milk comes fortified with about 400 IU of vitamin D per quart, according to the NIH.
-Check the labels to be sure, and take a look at the orange juice you buy, as it, too, could be fortified with vitamin D.
+Here in the United States, almost all our milk comes fortified with about 400 IU of vitamin D per quart.
+Just check the labels to be sure, as some powdered milk products do not contain any vitamin D.

-Here’s a fun fact for trivia night: mushrooms can produce their own vitamin D from sunlight just like humans.
-Unfortunately, mushrooms tend to be grown in dark, damp conditions without much sunlight exposure, so check for certain varieties and brands that are grown under ultraviolet light, which spurs that natural vitamin D production.
+Here’s a fun fact for trivia night: mushrooms can produce their own vitamin D from sunlight just like humans.3 However, mushrooms tend to be grown in dark, damp conditions without much sunlight exposure, so check for certain varieties and brands that are grown under ultraviolet light, which spurs that natural vitamin D production.

-Like milk, most breakfast cereals come fortified with vitamins and minerals, including vitamin D. Since many Americans and their children start the day with cereal, cereal manufacturers give us a helpful boost by adding in key amounts of essential nutrients.
-Yet, the daily value of vitamin D that cereals provide is often much lower than the dietary recommendation.
-For example, like most fortified cereals, Kellogg’s Raisin Bran contains only 10 percent of the daily value recommended for vitamin D.2
+Like milk, most breakfast cereals come fortified with vitamins and minerals, including vitamin D. Since many Americans and their children start the day with cereal, manufacturers give us a helpful boost by adding in key amounts of essential nutrients.

 How to Get More Vitamin D

-As you can see, most foods — unless fortified — are poor sources of vitamin D, so it’s important to pay close attention (especially during the winter) to what you’re putting on your plate to keep your levels up.
+As you can see, most foods, unless otherwise fortified or enriched, are less than optimal sources of vitamin D, so it’s important to pay close attention (especially during the winter) to what you’re putting on your plate to keep your levels up.
 Read your food labels and consider a vitamin D supplement if you find you’re not getting enough to satisfy your daily requirement.

-For example, one serving size of Swanson Health’s High-Potency Vitamin D-3 supplement provides 1,000 IU — 250 percent of the adult daily value.
+For example, one serving size of Swanson Health’s High-Potency Vitamin D-3 supplement provides 1,000 IU, a whopping 250% of the adult daily value.

-The Vitamin D Council, an organization dedicated to raising awareness about vitamin D and vitamin D deficiency, recommends average adults supplement 5,000 IU of vitamin D-3 daily.3 Since recommended daily intakes can vary widely between organizations and healthcare professionals, it’s best to consult your physician or nutritionist to determine the best daily intake of vitamin D for your optimal health.
+The Vitamin D Council, an organization dedicated to raising awareness about vitamin D and vitamin D deficiency, recommends average adults supplement 5,000 IU of vitamin D3 daily.4 Since recommended daily intakes can vary widely between organizations and healthcare professionals, it’s best to consult your physician or nutritionist to determine the best daily intake of vitamin D for your optimal health.